 - Persuasion & Influence

-Applicants will be interviewed and should hold a relevant HND with merit/distinction profile or equivalent qualification, as well as portfolio of work and experience.
+Applicants should hold a relevant HND with merit/distinction profile or equivalent qualification, as well as portfolio of work and experience.
 Mature students with relevant experience are welcome to apply.
 Academic or employer references are essential.

 Course Leader: Melissa Brophy firstname.lastname@example.org